When to Go to Japan: Our Recommended Months and Seasons to Travel

 Winter in Japan is between December and February.

-Besides your usual indoor clothes, you’ll need a warm overcoat and warm sweaters in most areas of Japan in winter.
+Besides your usual indoor clothes, we’d recommend a warm overcoat and warm sweaters in most areas of Japan during the winter months.
 Layering a fleece jacket with a waterproof outer shell is perfect for taking on the ski slopes.

 The exception to this rule is in the southern islands.
 Throughout most of the winter, you should still be able to get away with a light jacket or sweater.